 The SunTrust Graduate Business School Loan is available to graduate students enrolled at least half-time in a graduate level business program at an approved school; find out if a school is eligible.

 The student must be the legal age of majority1 at the time of application, or at least 17 years of age if applying with a cosigner who meets the age of majority requirements in the cosigner's state of residence.

-If a student is concerned about being approved for a private loan, or doesn't have a substantial credit history, approval chances can be strengthened by adding a qualified cosigner.
+If a student is concerned about being approved for a private student loan, or doesn't have a substantial credit history, approval chances can be strengthened by adding a qualified cosigner.

 The maximum annual loan amount is determined by the school's cost of attendance, minus any federal student loans, scholarships or grants, up to $95,000.2

 The aggregate maximum student loan debt allowed is $175,000 (includes all student loans and any unsecured, deferred consumer debt).